Fickes History, Family Crest & Coats of Arms

 The surname Fickes was first found in cities in the Saxony region, where Fickes was first used as a surname.
 The use of the diminutive as a personal name was first recorded in Lüneburg, where Ficko de Wesera lived in 1352.

-Important Dates for the Fickes family
+Early History of the Fickes family

 This web page shows only a small excerpt of our Fickes research.
 Another 107 words (8 lines of text) covering the years 1352, 1560, 1419, 1066, 1419, 1827 and 1896 are included under the topic Early Fickes History in all our PDF Extended History products and printed products wherever possible.